opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 }
 ```

-Add a `./messages` folder with a json file for language.
-Then add some messages
+Create a `./messages` folder with a json file per language and add some messages

 ```json
 // messages/en.json